How many of those plastic ice packs do you buy in a school year? Only to have them crack, break or just drip all over your kids lunch?

 Who wants a soggy lunch, right?!

-As I mentioned in this post, I’m on a mission to DIY a lot of school items this year, so why not make homemade ice packs, too?
+I’m on a mission to DIY a lot of school items this year, so why not make homemade ice packs, too?

 I found some really great ideas, so I thought I’d share them here with you.